 We usually like to end there after a walk from Lodge Moor passing redmires reservoir; but you can explore Wyming Brook and Fox Hagg on it’s own from Redmires Road.
 There is a very small car park and the paths are not suitable for prams, especially down in the quarries where the big boulders are; but you must go and hunt for mythical creatures here; you really will feel you are in a fairytale.

-I really hope this places excite, delight and inspire you.
+I really hope these places excite, delight and inspire you.
 Do let me know if your favourite places for magical walks are not listed, I would love to find some new spots. 🙂

 For more family walks, read these before you go!: